Avadhkumar-geek/StudentAI/README.md

 ## StudentAI

 StudentAI is an AI chatbot app designed to enhance students' learning experiences through personalized interactions.
-The app uses Google PaLM API to provide students with comprehensive and informative answers to their questions.
+The app uses Google's PaLM 2 model to provide students with comprehensive and informative answers to their questions.

 ### Features